DrEmpiricism/Optimize-Offline/README.md

 The removal of Xbox.TCUI and Xbox.IdentityProvider will prevent the Windows Store Apps Troubleshooter from working properly and likewise affect the Windows Store.
 It is not recommended to remove these if the Windows Store is required in the image.

 # Will Microsot DaRT 10 be implemented again?
-Yes, Microsoft DaRT 10, as well as the Microsoft Debugging Tools, will be implemented into both the script and the GUI version.
+Yes, Microsoft DaRT 10, as well as the Microsoft Debugging Tools, will be re-implemented into both the script and the GUI version.